TOP TIPS FOR CHANGEMAKERS #5

 I have a lot of ‘creator’ energy.
 I am a generator.
 That’s just the way my brain works.
 It sometimes feels a little bit like having an entire flock of butterflies in my head – constantly flapping their wings, flitting from idea to idea.
 But there are days when all the butterflies have gone to sleep and nothing can wake them up.
 Not music.
 Not nature.
 Not dancing.
 Not an impending deadline.
 Nothing.
 For those days I have my notebook…or more accurately the ‘Notes’ app on my iPhone.
 When I have an idea I can’t immediately use, I make a note.
 Even if it’s only the scrap of an idea, an outline, a phrase, a few key words.
 It goes in the notebook.
 Then when my brain goes blank and inspiration has fled, I peruse my notes and use something from an earlier time when the butterflies were in full flow.

 When I’m looking for hooks for social media content I frequently check out awareness days and current events.
 This often sparks an idea and gets my creative blood pumping.
-The good news is that I have created the Actually Notable Dates calendar for the rest of 2019 that will help you with content creation and stories on days when you need a golden nugget of inspiration.

 Solve a Different Problem